- Product Reviews

 We've divided the world of portable storage into two kingdoms: Multimedia Storage Devices, and Portable Drives.

 A Multimedia Storage Device lets you plug many varieties of memory cards, as well as thumb drives and even tablets and smart phones, so you can load files directly onto it.
 You could then plug it directly into your computer and use it as an external drive.
 While the compatibility with a wide variety of memory cards that can be plugged in directly is good, these devices tend to hold under 1TB.
 They range in price from approximately $150 to $2,400.

 A Portable Drive connects directly into your laptop or desktop (and in some cases, tablet or smart phone) and downloads only from there.
 You are more likely to use a Multimedia Storage Device when you are travelling and may not bring a laptop with you, while you are probably going to use a portable drive both on the road with a laptop and at home with your laptop or desktop computer.

-For several years, you could buy a multimedia storage device that included a small monitor so you can preview images, but the market for such devices has dried up and these days they are almost impossible to find.
+For several years, you could buy a multimedia storage device that included a small monitor so you can preview images, but the market for such devices is not what it used to be, and so the choices are much more limited.

 Multimedia Storage Devices